FC Petrolul Ploiești: Reestablishment and recent history (2016 onwards)

 After the team was dissolved in 2016 as a result of the SC FC Petrolul SA joint-stock company bankruptcy, club legends and supporter groups associated to promptly reestablish it under the name of ACS Petrolul 52 Ploiești and enroll it in the Liga A Prahova (Liga IV), the fourth tier of the Romanian league system.
 During early 2017, French transnational company Veolia became the financial partner of the club by joining the association.

 In June 2017, ACS Petrolul 52 leased the club brand identity from the Municipality of Ploiești for €30,000 and began using the former name of FC Petrolul Ploiești.
 The team managed back-to-back promotions and reached the second division in the summer of 2018.
 After three failed attempts to return to the Liga I and with worsening competitive results each year, Veolia stopped fully financing Petrolul and only offered to become a sponsor from the 2021–22 season, a position from which it also withdrew at the start of 2022.

 In spite of the economic issues that arose from Veolia's departure, the squad led by head coach Nicolae Constantin managed to end the Liga II campaign as champions.
 Petrolul finished on the eighth place in the regular season of the 2022–23 Liga I, and thus started the relegation play-outs from the second place.
-In March 2023, the association of former players which controlled the club stepped down and former CFR Cluj and Universitatea Craiova president Marian Copilu was announced as the new owner.
+In March 2023, the association of former players which controlled the club stepped down and former CFR Cluj and Universitatea Craiova president Marian Copilu was announced as the new owner-president.
 Petrolul also finished the 2022–23 season on the eighth place overall.

-From the 2024–25 season, Petrolul re-established a reserve team through a partnership with Daniel Chiriță, owner of Liga IV club Petrolul 95 Ploiești.
-The squad was enrolled in the third league and plays at the Stadionul Conpet in Strejnic.
+From the 2024–25 season, Petrolul re-established its reserve team in partnership with Daniel Chiriță, the owner of Liga IV club Petrolul 95 Ploiești.
+The reserve team was entered into Liga III and plays its home matches at Stadionul Conpet in Strejnic.
+In June 2024, departing president Copilu received a €1.5 million payout against future television rights.
+Turkish investors Serhan Çetinsaya and Sertaç Güven subsequently took over the club that summer, appointing former Turkish international Mehmet Topal as head coach, but soon withdrew amid the club's worsening financial situation.

+On 8 June 2026, a court approved Petrolul's entry into judicial reorganisation to restructure debts totalling approximately €9 million, marking the club's second insolvency proceedings after those initiated in 2015.
+The debt included €4.4 owed to tax authorities, and the club pledged to cut its budget by 40% under court supervision to avoid liquidation.